deislabs/kind-vscode/README.md

-# `kind` Local Cluster Sample
+# Kind (Kubernetes IN Docker)... in VS Code

-This sample adds the `kind` local cluster to the Kubernetes extension's Create Cluster wizard.
+This extension displays your `kind` local cluster in the Kubernetes extension's Cloud Explorer.

-It demonstrates:

-* Adding cluster types to the cluster wizard
+You can use this to create and delete clusters, and to merge them into your kubeconfig.

 # Contributing